Hyman-Cheung/SetMeal_JAVA/README.md

 * **Membership Lookup & Creation:** Before taking payment, the terminal checks for a registered membership token.
 New profiles can be generated instantly, creating a random 6-digit identification number associated with the customer's name.
 * **Dynamic Discount Calculation:** Valid members instantly trigger a **20% discount** off the cumulative order amount.
 * **Cash Handeling & Receipts:** Processes cash tender inputs, ensures funds are sufficient, handles change distribution math, and generates a structured, live-timestamped receipt.
-* **Turnover Records:** Safely saves finalized transactions into a master archive screen displaying calculated net profits and gross individual receipts.
+* **Turnover Records:** Safely saves finalized transactions into a master archive screen displaying calculated net profits and gross receipts.

 ---